malexsmith/3700_Assignment_2_NMDS/README.md

 # Are the vent Regions distinct?
 How does variation between regions compare to the variation within regions?

-# Is that diversity nested within the diversity of another?
+# Is the diversity of one Region nested within the diversity of another?

 # How vulnerable are these sites and regions?
 What consequences would mining have on the species living at and around deep-sea vents?